Some people think all snacking is bad probably because they equate ‘snacking’ with foods high in fat, sugar, salt, and calories

 Many of us will mindlessly walk to the cupboard and find something to nosh on thinking we need to feed a food craving.
 The truth is that you may actually be mildly dehydrated, and your body is really just craving fluids.
-Before you reach for the snack, pour yourself a glass of water, or a sports drink with electrolytes, to see if that will help tide you over a little longer, or try a light watery snack like fruit.
+Before you reach for a snack, pour yourself a glass of water, or a sports drink with electrolytes, to see if that will help tide you over a little longer, or try a light watery snack like fruit.

-Think of it this way: the more often you eat, the easier it will be to incorporate your daily servings of healthy foods like vegetables, fruits and calcium-rich dairy products.
-Use this opportunity to turn snacking into a healthy practice by preparing snacks that provide a mix of low-fat protein (like nuts, soy protein products or nonfat dairy foods) and healthy carbohydrates (like fruit, vegetables and whole grains).
+Think of it this way: the more often you eat, the easier it will be to incorporate your daily servings of healthy foods like vegetables, fruits, and calcium-rich dairy products.
+Use this opportunity to turn snacking into a healthy practice by preparing snacks that provide a mix of low-fat protein (like nuts, soy protein products or nonfat dairy foods) and healthy carbohydrates (like fruit, vegetables, and whole grains).
 The carbs will get digested first and satisfy your hunger right away, and the protein will give your snack a bit more staying power.

 Snacks can fuel your physical and mental energy

 It’s normal to get hungry every three to four hours.
 When you eat regular meals and snacks, it can help keep your blood sugar more stable throughout the day.
 That’s a good defense against between-meal dips in blood sugar that can sap your mental and physical energy.

 A substantial afternoon snack can help control portions at dinner.
 Many people manage to control their eating pretty well during the day but, when the day’s over and it’s time to relax, end up eating a huge dinner.
 For those people, a larger afternoon snack—almost a small second lunch—makes it much easier to cut back on dinner.